dwhieb/ling-ref/README.md

   - `<section class=notes>` - The notes for that reference, if present.

 Markdown text (including HTML) is supported in both the Abstract and Notes section.
+Both sections also contain an `<h4>` header with the text `Abstract` and `Notes` respectively.

 # Reporting Issues
 Found a bug?
 Have a suggestion for improvement?
 Have a question?
 [Open an issue on GitHub.][12]